HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 7. Once WCM Comments UI is rendered in the script application added to the page, specify the library name to be used for storing the comments in and current content UUID similar to the steps mentioned in the previous section.
 8. After following the above configuration steps, add, reply, like/unlike, and delete comments operations can be done.
 Also the total comments count on the content item can be viewed.

-### Configuring WCM comments in Custom Portlet

 ## Access Roles and Permissions for WCM Comments

 Only authorized users can view, edit, and delete the comments in the library where the comments are stored.
+Also, the users should have atleast view access to WCM content library.
 For more information, see [Managing users and groups](../../../deployment/manage/security/people/authorization/controlling_access/managing_users_groups/index.md).

 The actions available for a user depend on their role: